paketo-buildpacks/paketo-website/content/docs/concepts/sbom.md

 }
 ```

-Paketo buildpacks generate two main types of BOM entries: _buildpack entries_ and _language module entries_.
-To help explain these types, we will use as an example the bill of materials of the app in the [How to Access the Bill of Materials guide][howto/access-bom].
+Paketo buildpacks generate two main types of SBOM entries: _buildpack entries_
+and _language module entries_.
+To help explain these types, we will use as an
+example the software bill of materials of the app in the [How to Access the Bill of
+Materials guide][howto/access-bom].

-### Buildpack Entries
+#### Buildpack Entries

 A buildpack entry is an entry for a dependency that a Paketo buildpack installs directly (i.e. _without_ using a dependency manager).
 Examples include: a JVM, the .NET runtime, or the Node.js runtime.
 The buildpacks generate these entries using metadata obtained during the construction of the dependency itself.